 While it is important to protect children who needs help today, it is equally important to protect other children from harm in the first place.
 That is why Voices for Children also focuses on prevention.Prevention wears many faces and must occur in many places to be effective.
 Following are a few of the abuse prevention classes that we offer.
 Contact us to inquire about training or to schedule a session.

-The staff at the Voices for Children is available to provide training and educational presentations to the community.
+The staff at Voices for Children are available to provide training and educational presentations to the community.
 We also can provide educational programs to school children on keeping safe from abuse.

 Stewards of Children Training

 Darkness to Light’s Stewards of Children is a revolutionary sexual abuse prevention training program that educates adults to prevent, recognize and react responsibly to child sexual abuse, and motivates them to courageous action.
 The Stewards of Children program is designed for organizations that serve children and youth and any/all adults interested in protecting children.
 This program recognizes that adults are responsible for the safety of children.
 Classes are held regularly.
 If you are interested in attending a class or scheduling a class for your group please complete the contact form below or email email@example.com.

 Local Leadership Group

 Our Local Leadership Group works together with the home visiting programs of Genesee County and the Social-Emotional workgroup of the Great Start Collaborative.
 The purpose of this group is to enhance and provide better opportunities for home visiting programs and early childhood services.

 The LLG promotes home visiting throughout the community as an essential and effective practice.
 The LLG also coordinates, guides, and advises countywide home visiting services and training opportunities for home visitors.

 Healthy Start Lead Expansion – Response to the Flint Water Crisis – Parent Group